Boost Your High School Experience with Our Enhanced Courses!

 Module 4: Federalist No. 10, Public Policy, & Basic Economics

-This course provides an overview of American History from early exploration to the present.
-It will examine the development of the American republic with special attention paid to the political, intellectual, economic and cultural influences on the development of the United States as an exceptional nation in a global context.
+This year-long course provides an overview of American history from early exploration to the present.
+It examines the development of the American republic with special attention paid to the political, intellectual, economic, and cultural influences on the development of the United States as an exceptional nation in a global context.
+In addition, students will analyze the founding documents and major events of American history from the perspective of a biblical worldview, with an emphasis on events such as the Great Awakening and the biblical principles that were essential to the nation’s founding.

 This semester-long course provides an overview of the history, geography, and government of the Commonwealth of Virginia from the 16th century to the present.
 Students will learn the contributions the Commonwealth has made to the progression of American History in areas of law, government, education, economics, and religion.
 The course includes a focus on the importance of Christianity and religious freedom to the growth of the American nation.